 That’s one of the beauties of pregnancy, birth, and motherhood — no experience is ever quite the same.

 Your colostrum will be ready for your baby immediately after birth.
 The sooner you can get your baby to latch and get their first few drops, the better!
 It’s normal for babies to eat small amounts frequently.

-I recommend you continue demand-feeding your baby every couple of hours.
+We recommend you continue demand-feeding your baby every couple of hours.
 If your baby is having trouble latching, consider hand expressing your colostrum and using a syringe to help increase the demand for your milk supply.
 Be sure to get help from a lactation consultant if you’re worried that your baby isn’t latching well.

-Differences in Colostrum and Breast Milk
+Differences Between Colostrum and Breast Milk